fnc12/embeddedRest/README.md

 # POST request example

-We need to register a user.
+We need to register a user and pass sone arguments (login, email, password and age) to body as a json object.
 ```
 UrlRequest request;
 request.host("api.my-domain.com");